9elements/osfc-website-11ty/src/pages/info.md

 **Monday, September 2nd - "Drink Up"**

-If you’re already in Bochum, come hang out with us at our local bar.
+If you’re already in Bochum, come hang out with us at our local bar [Mandragora](https://maps.app.goo.gl/Kaswr3eiP6oNW4JZ8).
 It’s the perfect chance to get to know each other and explore the "Bermuda3eck" together.
 Your first Drink is on us!
 Let us know if you’re coming by filling out this quick survey. [[here](https://docs.google.com/forms/d/1SNNtunrPB1iVE5Axw4wzMtktYKGQd0y589v8nKy2Cxw/viewform?edit_requested=true)]

+We will meet there at 07.00 pm directly outside of the Mandragora.
+There is a "glass shelter" which we will be using - Don't worry, we will put up some OSFC Beachflags so that you won't miss us!

 **Tuesday, September 3rd - "Meet 9elements Headquarter"**